 - According to the Expressionist life can only be approached directly through living and not by watching externally, by actively and passively experiencing everything,, everything that stirs and craves and suffers in nature.

--The Expressionist looks for the heart of life.
+-The Expressionist artist looks for the heart of life.
 The sense he uses to discover this is his own intense will to live, his love of life, which is reflected in the stormiest areas of life.

 - Expressionism believes only in the unattainable for the contemplative soul, often the shadowy depths of human nature.
 It rebels against political correctness, against all philosophical formulas, against all the self-satisfaction of our civilization.